MoarTube/MoarTube-Client/README.md

 # MoarTube-Client
 A repository containing the client software for managing your [MoarTube](https://www.moartube.com) node.
-The software is a cross-platform Electron application that makes managing your node as simple as reading this sentence.
+The software is a cross-platform Electron application that makes managing your videos as simple as reading this sentence.

 # Features
  - Cross platform support for Windows/macOS/Linux